- Read all of the information contained in this document.

 Loans may be available to help cover some of the cost of international travel courses.
 Contact the Office of Financial Assistance for more information.

-The balance of the travel course fees will be due to the Business Office by Dec.
-31 for May Term international travel, and for summer international travel courses, it will be due June 1.
+The balance of the travel course fees will be due to the Business Office by the Friday before classes start for the spring semester for May Term international travel courses, and for summer international travel courses, it will be due June 1.

 Students who must withdraw from a travel course for medical reasons will receive a refund of all recoverable funds, minus the non-refundable deposit.
 The student must provide the Office of International Education with a doctor’s statement verifying that the student is medically unable to participate in the program.